Accredited courses from leading Australian universities, TAFEs and colleges

 Career Snapshot for a Child Care Worker

-The role of a Child Care Worker is vital in supporting the development and well-being of children in various educational settings.
-This career typically requires a Certificate III in Early Childhood Education and Care, which can often be pursued through a traineeship.
-The demand for skilled professionals in this field continues to grow, reflecting the increasing emphasis on early childhood education.
+Child Care Workers are vital in supporting children’s development and wellbeing across diverse educational settings.
+This career typically requires a Certificate III in Early Childhood Education and Care, often completed through traineeships.
+Demand for skilled professionals continues growing, reflecting Australia’s increasing emphasis on quality early childhood education and care.

-• Hours per Week: Most Child Care Workers work around 38 hours per week.
+• Hours per week: Most workers complete around 38 hours weekly

-• Employment Numbers: There are approximately 150,000 Child Care Workers employed across Australia.
+• Current employment: Approximately 150,000 Child Care Workers employed across Australia

-• Projected Growth: Employment in this field is expected to grow by 10% over the next five years, driven by increasing participation in early childhood education.
+• Projected growth: Expected 10% employment growth over five years, driven by increasing early childhood education participation

 Medical Career resources